 Example.
 A owes Rs.500 to B and appoints him as his agent to sell his goods and pay him (B) the debt out of the sale proceeds.
-The authority of B is coupled with interest.
+The authority of

 Irrevocable Agency

 When an agency cannot be terminated or put an end to, it is said to be an irrevocable agency in following cases: